Farmers' suicides in the United States: New York

 After decreasing demand for dairy, as customers turned to milk alternatives, a spike in suicides occurred in the state of New York around 2015, resulting in the closure of several hundreds of farms.
 Dairy sales accounted for about half of total farm sales annually.
-New York was the third-largest milk-producing state in the U.S. in 2018, according to a New York Times article, although over 500 dairy farms around the state closed between 2012 and 2017.
+New York was the third-largest milk-producing state in the U.S. in 2018, according to a New York Times article, over 500 dairy farms around the state closed between 2012 and 2017.
 The population of dairy cows, however, was on the increase.
 After a local farmer took his life in January 2018, Agri-Mark, a large co-operative that was one of his customers, sent its 550 members in the state a list of suicide and mental-health hotline numbers.
 "It's not unusual to get woken up in the middle of the night by a farmer who is potentially suicidal", said Hal McCabe, outreach director for FarmNet.

 Fred Morgan, of Eaton, was talked out of suicide by his wife, Judy.
 The family had become unable to repay six bank loans and debts to various entities.
 They declared bankruptcy, restructured their finances, and switched to producing organic milk.
 They were able to sell at $43 per hundredweight, which is about three times the average price for conventional milk.
 Switching to an organic operation is costly, however; for farmers in debt, it is not an option.

 In January 2010, Dean Pierson, a 59-year-old dairy farmer in Copake shot all 51 of his milking cows before turning the gun on himself.
 He had left suicide notes on cow tag cards, saying he was "overwhelmed" by financial and personal issues.